dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 ### Instructions

- 1. Watch the following video related to the concepts we will explore in this part, and for a description of the general setup.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/126FD05vltU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+ 1. Watch the video above related to the concepts we will explore in this part, and for a description of the general setup.
  2. Optimize the conicidence count in each arm without any elements on the board as in Aim 0 if needed (e.g. coincidence count lower than 10K counts per second).
  3. Place a polarizer block in each path.
  4. Set up a polar plot dialog on the display panel in one of the quadrants (make sure you leave the three-trace scan for detectors $A$, coincidences, and $B$).